kstenerud/concise-encoding/cte-specification.md

 Whitespace
 ----------

-Whitespace characters are ignored by a CTE parser.
+Whitespace characters outside of strings and comments are ignored by a CTE parser.
 Any number of whitespace characters may occur in a sequence.

 ### Valid Whitespace Characters